papiche/NIP-101/README.md

 Events related to UPlanet locations SHOULD include the following tags:

 -   **Latitude Tag:** `["latitude", "FLOAT_STRING"]`
-    -   Value: The latitude as a string, typically with higher precision (e.g., 6+ decimal places) than the GeoKey grid level.
+    -   Value: The latitude as a string, optionnaly with higher precision (e.g., 6+ decimal places) than the GeoKey grid level.
 Example: `"48.8534"`
 -   **Longitude Tag:** `["longitude", "FLOAT_STRING"]`
-    -   Value: The longitude as a string, typically with higher precision.
+    -   Value: The longitude as a string, optionnaly with higher precision.
 Example: `"-2.3412"`
--   **Application Tag:** `["application", "UPlanet"]` or `["application", "UPlanet_Component"]`
+-   **Application Tag:** `["application", "UPlanet*"]`
     -   Value: Identifies the event as belonging to the UPlanet system.
-Allows differentiation (e.g., `UPlanet_AIResponder`).
+Allows differentiation (e.g., `UPlanet_AppName`).

 **Note:** While GeoKeys provide identity for grid cells, the `latitude` and `longitude` tags specify the precise point of interest *within* or related to that cell.
 Events published *from* a UMAP GeoKey might contain tags pointing to a very specific coordinate within that 0.01°x0.01° cell.